weaviate/weaviate-BEIR-benchmarks/README.md

 The goal of this library is to facilitate research in text information retrieval!

-Firstly download a Weaviate BEIR Backup and then organize your filesystem like this:
+Firstly download a Weaviate BEIR Backup and then organize your filesystem like this (e.g. with nfcorpus backup folder):
 ```md
 -- backups -- nfcorpus
 -- tmp     -- backups